PoliticalGraveyard.com

 Ross, George — of Bronx, Bronx County, N.Y.; Queens, Queens County, N.Y.
 Socialist.
 Candidate for New York state assembly, 1918 (Bronx County 7th District), 1923 (Queens County 4th District).
 Burial location unknown.

 Ross, George — of Detroit, Wayne County, Mich.
 Democrat.
-Candidate in primary for Michigan state senate 5th District, 1942, 1944.
+Candidate for Michigan state senate 5th District, 1942, 1944.
 Presumed deceased.
 Burial location unknown.

 Ross, George C. — of Benton, Franklin County, Ill.
 Republican.
-Delegate to Republican National Convention from Illinois, 1888.
+Candidate for Presidential Elector for Illinois; delegate to Republican National Convention from Illinois, 1888.
 Burial location unknown.

 Ross, George C. — of San Mateo, San Mateo County, Calif.
 Republican.
 Delegate to Republican National Convention from California, 1908.
 Burial location unknown.